infinityjay/demo-group-chat/README.md

 For messages, if there are many records, we can set pagination query and set 100 limit for each query.
 Also use resumeToken to concat the results.
 More general solution is to build a long connection such as WebSocket connection between the user and the group server, and server with real-time message stream.

+* Automation integration test

+There are standard ways to use postman and newman to develop the automation integration test for APIs.
+I once wrote a simple automation test tool with newman and gitlab.
+I also wrote part of the solution on my [personal blog](https://infinityjay.github.io/ci/cd/Gitlab-CI-use-mysql-service/).
+Due to time and environment limitations, I did not develop such testing tools.